-- Continue your treatment but contact your healthcare team if : you develop skin problems such as pimples or redness, scattered on your skin but that are not itchy or tender.
-Continue to apply the moisturizing cream. - Continue your treatment and contact your healthcare team as soon as possible if: you develop skin problems such as pimples or redness, scattered on your skin and they itch or are tender.
-Continue to apply the moisturizing cream. - Stop your treatment and contact your healthcare team without delay or head to the Emergency Room: if you develop skin problems, such as pimples or redness all over your body, pain or swelling.
+- Continue your treatment but contact your healthcare team if: you develop skin problems such as pimples or redness, scattered on your skin but that are not itchy or tender.
+Continue to apply moisturizing cream. - Continue your treatment and call your healthcare team as soon as possible: you develop skin problems such as pimples or redness, scattered on your skin and they itch or are tender.
+Continue to apply moisturizing cream. - Stop your treatment and call your healthcare team as quickly as possible or go to the Emergency Room if: if you develop skin problems, such as pimples or redness all over your body, pain or swelling.